 1. Go see a movie

 Many visitors are surprised to learn that most movies in Mexico are shown in English (or whatever the original language of production was), with Spanish subtitles.
-So even if your Spanish skills are sparse, you can enjoy a movie, and maybe even learn a few new words by keeping your eye on the subtitles.
+So even if your Spanish skills are sparse, you can enjoy a movie in Puerto Vallarta, and maybe even learn a few new words by keeping your eye on the subtitles.

 While all of the movie theatres are good, I’d definitely recommend checking out the Cinepolis VIP theatre in La Isla.
 For less than 200 pesos, you get your own reclining “Lay-Z-Boy” style chair, a little table, and a waiter who comes at the push of the button to take your order (no more waiting in busy concession lines).
-The food is decent (there’s quite a few vegetarian options: I’d recommend the vegetarian baguette), the alcohol is relatively cheap, and the seats are incredibly comfortable.
+The food is decent (there’s quite a few vegetarian options), the alcohol is relatively cheap, and the seats are incredibly comfortable.
 Make sure to bring a sweater, though, because the AC is pumping!

 2. Take an art class

-Art Vallarta offers pottery and painting classes every weekday, in the morning and afternoon.
+Art Vallarta offers pottery and painting classes every weekday in Puerto Vallarta, in the morning and afternoon.

 Even if you think you’re not creative, or you have zero experience with the arts, have no fear!
-I hadn’t touched clay since a second-grade art class on pinch pots, and incredible instructor Rob helped lead me through everything from trays to coffee mugs to even a self-designed ash tray for cigars for my husband’s birthday.
+I hadn’t touched clay since a second-grade art class on pinch pots, and incredible instructor Rob helped lead me through everything from trays to coffee mugs to even a self-designed ash tray for cigars.

 If you’re not into creating your own art, you can also just enjoy and admire the exhibitions at Art Vallarta.